-- · Influencing transport policies through research and evidence-based advocacy, encouraging greater outreach to remote and marginalised communities. - · Informing, sensitising (also developing educational materials), raising awareness of the public and of public authorities on issues related to transport infrastructure, barrier-free mobility, safety, costs (e.g. public transport tariffs), user rights, alternative energies for transport, control of gas emissions, pro-poor transport policies, sustainability infrastructure, etc. - · Engaging in research, evidence-based advocacy and the development of innovative pilot initiatives around social and environmental implications of transport policies, technical and social barriers, alternative transport systems, sustainable public transport, etc. - Developing organisational, technical and evidence-based advocacy capacities and internal governance systems of CSOs specialised on transport, barrier-free mobility, etc. - Promoting networks/communities of like-minded businesses, social entrepreneurs and/ or individuals in working on transport infrastructure, barrier-free mobility, safety. - Cooperating with the authorities (particularly at local level) and the private sector to promote inclusiveness of transport infrastructures, develop community-based management systems for transport infrastructures (e.g. maintenance of feeder and main roads, etc.).
+- Influencing transport policies through research and evidence-based advocacy, encouraging greater outreach to remote and marginalised communities. - Informing, sensitising (also developing educational materials), raising awareness of the public and of public authorities on issues related to transport infrastructure, barrier-free mobility, safety, costs (e.g. public transport tariffs), user rights, alternative energies for transport, fuel efficiency and control of emissions, pro-poor transport policies, infrastructure sustainability and resilience, etc. - Engaging in research, evidence-based advocacy and the development of innovative pilot initiatives around social and environmental implications of transport policies, technical and social barriers, alternative transport systems, sustainable public transport, etc. - Developing organisational, technical and evidence-based advocacy capacities and internal governance systems of CSOs specialised in transport, barrier-free mobility, etc. - Promoting networks/communities of like-minded businesses, social entrepreneurs and/or individuals in working on sustainable transport infrastructure, barrier-free mobility, safety. - Cooperating with the authorities (particularly at local level) and the private sector to promote inclusiveness of transport infrastructure, develop community-based management systems for transport infrastructure (e.g. maintenance of feeder and main roads, etc.).

-The EU informs CSOs about progress of EU-funded transport programmes (i.e. sharing reports, publishing information on the FUD website, attending civil society meetings, etc).
+Monitoring The EU informs CSOs about progress of EU-funded transport programmes (i.e. sharing reports, publishing information on the EUD website, attending civil society meetings, etc).
 The EU advocates the partner governments to inform CSOs about policies and progress within the transport sector.

-- · Selected/specialised CSOs participate as observers or formal members in steering committees of EU funded transport programmes and/or in sectorial committees (at national or local level) monitoring progress of transport reforms. - The EU invites CSOs to provide alternative research, data and analysis and play a watchdog role (at sectoral and/or local level) on issues such as: public transport sector performance, regulation of private transport, contractor performance, gender and social-sensitiveness of transport and related infrastructure programmes, outreach transport programmes for the poor, environmental safeguards, etc.

-CSOs' involvement in monitoring EU transport programmes is enhanced by:
+Dialogue Selected/specialised CSOs participate as observers or formal members in steering committees of EU funded transport programmes and/or in sectorial committees (at national or local level) monitoring progress of transport reforms.
+The EU invites CSOs to provide alternative research, data and analysis and play a watchdog role (at sectoral and/or local level) on issues such as: public transport sector performance, regulation of private transport, contractor performance, gender and social sensitiveness of transport and related infrastructure programmes, outreach transport programmes for the poor, environmental safeguards, etc. Operational support CSOs' involvement in monitoring EU transport programmes is enhanced by: - Strengthening research, data gathering and evidence-based advocacy capacities of CSOs specialised in transport, inclusive and barrier-free mobility, etc. - Supporting CSOs at grass roots level to monitor the quality, outreach and inclusiveness of transport programmes and related infrastructure and maintenance. - Promoting networks of CSOs to ensure transparency and accountability of transport policy implementation.
+Evaluation A highly participatory approach allows CSOs to be involved throughout the different phases of the evaluation, in defining the ToR, reading and commenting on the evaluation reports, etc. CSOs are engaged to carry out independent impact assessments and other related research.
+Integration of a Civil Society expert (with background on Transport) in the evaluation team Transparency Accountability Participatory policymaking and budgeting